how to get rid of period pains

 Like any other pain, dysmenorrhea can be primary or secondary, depending on the existence of an underlying cause.
 If there is no associated underlying condition, it is called primary dysmenorrhea.
 The women have increased activity of the uterine muscle with increased contractility and increased frequency of contractions.

-The secondary dysmenorrhea has a specific underlying cause, typically a condition that affects the uterus or other reproductive organs.
+Secondary dysmenorrhea has a specific underlying cause, typically a condition that affects the uterus or other reproductive organs.
 Here, the cause is often endometriosis, which is visually confirmed by laparoscopy in approximately 70% of adolescents with dysmenorrhea.
 The rest of 30% is caused by leiomyoma, adenomyosis, ovarian cysts and pelvic congestion.

-Conventional medicine, also known as allopathic medicine recommends treatments such as:
+Conventional medicine, also known as allopathic medicine, recommends treatments such as:

 1. the common nonsteroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen and naproxen.
 They are indeed effective in relieving the pain of primary dysmenorrhea.
-Unfortunatelly these drugs come accompanied by some side effects such as nausea, dyspepsia, peptic ulcer, and diarrhea.
-There are also people who are unable to take NSAIDs and they are prescribed a COX-2 inhibitor such as celecoxib.With other side effects.
+Unfortunately, these drugs come accompanied by some side effects, such as nausea, dyspepsia, peptic ulcers, and diarrhea.
+There are also people who are unable to take NSAIDs and are prescribed a COX-2 inhibitor such as celecoxib.
+With other side effects.

 3. Norplant and Depo-provera are also effective, since these methods often induce amenorrhea (absence of a menstrual period in a woman of reproductive age).